OhavTbul/restaurant_app_new/README.md

 2. Ensure firewall rules allow Erlang communication
 3. Use the same cookie across all nodes

+**NOTE**: If you're working on physically different nodes (separate machines), you'll need to change all instances of `127.0.0.1` to the actual IP addresses of your machines.
+Using the "Replace All" function in your text editor will be very helpful since `127.0.0.1` appears in multiple files:

+- All the start commands in this README
+- The `run.sh` script
+- Various Erlang source files (start modules)
+- Configuration files

+**Example**: If your safe node is on machine `192.168.1.100`, you would replace all instances of `127.0.0.1` with `192.168.1.100` in the relevant files.

 ## Stopping the Game

 To stop the game: